18 Dec 2025

 Your action recommendations for the office:

 With Re:Drink, you keep an eye on sugar consumption and decide how sweet your drink should be – from mild to intense in 5 stages.
-Try it out and customize your drink at the touch of a button according to your taste!
+Try it out and customise your drink at the touch of a button according to your taste!

 🔍 Sources (Endnotes)